Updated: Apr 18

 Even though it’s true, answering “Yes” to that question will cause the conversation to continue— and what do you think the next thing the person asking will say? --Right!
 “Who?
 Give me more details!” —Which is only extending a line of questioning which I prefer not to continue.
 So, why not talk about it?

 Why?
-Because everyone that passes through my door get treated great.
+Because everyone that passes through my door received the same amazing service.

 Personally, though, even if I did know, I treat each client the same, and as such there would be no difference in fees.